cloudmesh-community/book/chapters/class/516/week4-openstack.md

 $ cms stop
 ```

-:warning: show how to use status

 ### Start a VM

-:warning: Explain that OpenStack could be over-utilized and that a VM may
+OpenStack could be over-utilized and that a VM may
 not start before a timeout.
 Gregor observed 70% success rate.

 Task: whenever you start a vm, please keep a record if it started or not